autarch/blog.urth.org/content/posts/2011-10-01-why-do-people-use-the-system-perl.md

 But I believe we need to take a step further and provide the whole CPAN in the pre-packaged form (PPA in case of Ubuntu, and I hope there is some similar solution for RedHat world).
 Maintaining ~25k packages may sound like an impossible task, but thanks to the wonderful dh-make-perl it can be automated and the only hard part is to deploy the whole infrastructure once (again, don't know much aboud RedHat tools).

-PS: <a href="http://blogs.perl.org/users/vyacheslav_matjukhin/2011/05/proposal-for-corporate-people-who-are-stuck-with-old-system-perl.html" rel="nofollow">I proposed this plan</a> some time ago, but unfortunately nobody commented back then.
+PS: [I proposed this plan](http://blogs.perl.org/users/vyacheslav_matjukhin/2011/05/proposal-for-corporate-people-who-are-stuck-with-old-system-perl.html) some time ago, but unfortunately nobody commented back then.

 **mikegrb, on 2011-10-02 20:20, said:**
 I always used the system perl, even for development, until perlbrew came along.
 Ease was the primary reason and perlbrew eliminated that reason.
 Perlbrew isn't the answer for production usage though.
 Gabor made a great point about people tied to vendors, especially with support contracts for things like RHEL.
 I'd think even then though with an alternate Perl in /opt and the system perl left untouched you'd be okay but who knows.
 I very much like the idea of official perl.org packages and can definitely see it allowing organizations to upgrade to more recent perl versions quicker.